finbourne/lusid-sdk-java/sdk/docs/ReconciliationsApi.md

     ReconciliationsApi apiInstance = new ReconciliationsApi(defaultClient);
     List<String> sortBy = Arrays.asList(); // List<String> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName
-    Integer start = 56; // Integer | Optional.
-When paginating, skip this number of results Integer limit = 56; // Integer | Optional.
+    Integer limit = 56; // Integer | Optional.
 When paginating, limit the number of returned results to this many.
     String filter = "filter_example"; // String | Optional.
 Expression to filter the result set.
 For example, to filter on the left portfolio Code, use \"left.portfolioId.code eq 'string'\"   Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     PortfoliosReconciliationRequest portfoliosReconciliationRequest = new PortfoliosReconciliationRequest(); // PortfoliosReconciliationRequest | The specifications of the inputs to the reconciliation try {
       ResourceListOfReconciliationBreak result = apiInstance.reconcileHoldings()
             .sortBy(sortBy)
-            .start(start)
             .limit(limit)
             .filter(filter)
             .portfoliosReconciliationRequest(portfoliosReconciliationRequest)